Baingan ka bharta

 About this recipe

-Sahil recommends to roast the eggplant on the stove instead of in the oven.
-That particular smoky flavor cannot be obtained by roasting in the oven.
-However, if you have a coal grill at hand, that is the best way to do it.
+Sahil recommends roasting the eggplant on the stove instead of in the oven to get that signature smoky flavor.
+If you have a coal grill at hand, even better!

 Try substituting with a 50/50 blend of paprika and cayenne powder.